mikenguyen13/data_analysis/_book/29-synthdid.md

 -   Adjusts for differences in pre-treatment trends through reweighting (like [SC](#sec-synthetic-control)).
 -   Remains invariant to additive unit-level shifts and is valid for large panels (like [DID](#sec-difference-in-differences)).

-The key advantage of SDID is that it achieves double robustness: it performs well when [DID](#sec-difference-in-differences) assumptions hold but also corrects for deviations from parallel trends by using synthetic weights (Table \@ref(tab:synthdid-key-diff-did-sc)).
+The key advantage of SDID is that it is **robust in a "double" sense** (not to be confused with the formal *doubly robust* property of augmented inverse-propensity-weighting estimators, which requires only one of the outcome or propensity models to be correctly specified).
+SDID is "doubly robust" in the operational sense that it remains consistent under either the [DID](#sec-difference-in-differences) identifying assumption (parallel trends) or the [Synthetic Control](#sec-synthetic-control) identifying assumption (pre-treatment fit inside the donor convex hull), and it corrects for deviations from parallel trends by using synthetic weights (Table \@ref(tab:synthdid-key-diff-did-sc)).
 This makes SDID particularly useful in situations where treatment assignment is correlated with latent factors that affect outcomes over time.

 -   SDID explicitly accounts for systematic unit-level effects that influence treatment assignment.
 -   This is especially valuable when treatment is non-randomly assigned based on persistent unit characteristics.